Scaddy00/vtuber_searcher/README.md

 2. Verify your API credentials are correct
 3. Ensure all dependencies are installed
 4. Check the API rate limits for your accounts
+5. Run the test script to verify functionality

 ## 🔮 Future Enhancements